ankitrout2903/AlgoBee/README.md

 cd client
 npm install
 npm run start
+# frontend run at port 3000

 cd ../server
 npm install
 npm start
+# backend run at port 8080

 ```

 due to my knowledge expertise in javascript and node js so i made the compiler backend api in nodejs as I had less time for hackathon laer the architecture will be improved and will be optimised as this is just a prototype